Kemaweyan/django-content-gallery/README.rst

 add and remove images, re-attach images to another object (i.e. move an image to another collection) and change an order of images in the collection as well.

+The **django-content-gallery** creates 5 images with different sizes for each uploaded image:

+* a large image viewed in the gallery for users with high-resulution displays
+* a small image viewed in the gallery for users with low-resulution displays
+* a large preview image used in a preview
+* a small preview image used in a small preview
+* a thumbnail viewed in the list of available images

 Requirements
 ============